acumjw/aculab-webrtc/README.md

 WebRTC Client instances can call other WebRTC Client instances.
 This is achieved by calling AculabCloudClient.callClient() then setting up the AculabCloudOutgoingCall callbacks to handle the call control events.

 A WebRTC Client instance needs a token to be able to call another WebRTC Client instance.
-This token is retrieved from the webrtc_generate_token Web Services API.
+This token is retrieved from the webrtc_generate_token Web Services API (https://www.aculab.com/cloud/web-services/webrtc-clients/ ).
 It should be generated by server side code, so the client does not know your web services API access key.

 An AculabCloudCallOptions object can be passed to configure the media settings.
 For example, this can be used to make video calls by requesting access to the user's webcam.